Splicing tape is one of the small items often overlooked as a key ingredient to consistent production.

 I’d like to get you thinking about the splicing tape you are currently using in your pressroom.
-Are you buying splicing tape solely based on your bottom-line?
-Are you selecting splicing tape because that is the tape your company has always used?
-Or, most importantly, are you buying splicing tape based on its performance?
+Are you buying solely based on your bottom-line?
+Are you selecting tape because that is the kind your company has always used?
+Or, more importantly, are you buying based on its performance?

 Any operator can verify that re-webbing a press due to a splice break is extremely frustrating.
 Instead of trying to understanding the cause of the splice break, most of us will spend our time focused on how much time will be lost due to the breakage.
 This type of thinking only gets you through the job at hand - it won’t solve issues in the future.
 As we all know, loss of presstime equals loss of money.

 Choosing the Right One

 Not all tapes are created equally.
 The materials used to create these tapes include PVC (Plasticized Polyvinyl Chloride Film), UPVC (Unplasticized Polyvinyl Chloride Film), PP (Polypropylene), PET (Polyester) and other less common materials.
 Adhesives on these films vary from acrylic-based, rubber-based and hot melt adhesives to name a few.
 In addition to the myriad of materials and adhesives, there are variations on the thickness of the filmic materials used as well as differences in the coat weights of adhesives used during construction.

 The price difference between a premium and economy tape may seem significant at first, but be careful making your decision based off of this datapoint alone.
 Instead, also consider this:

 - How much time does it take to re-web a press after a splice failure?

 - How much is this downtime worth in dollars?

 When you do the math you’ll notice you can buy a lot of premium tape by just eliminating a single splice failure.